carattj/spotify_featuring_artists_analysis/readme.md

 ## 6. Outputs
 Upon completion of the project run, you will get two kinds of output.
 The first one is a terminal output containing runtime information about the project such as timings and network structure.
 The second one consists of graphical plot images with interesting information and patterns we discovered through our analysis.
 All the images will be saved in the `./Data/data_visualization` directory.

-We hope you find our project insightful and enjoyable!
+I hope you find this project insightful and enjoyable!